Foundation & Upperclass Transfer Students

 Students who do not place out of the workshop, or who do not attend the assessment, will be scheduled automatically for the course in the fall and spring semesters.
 The workshop satisfies one of the two academic electives required for graduation.

 MICA is committed to providing access, equal opportunity, and reasonable accommodations for individuals with disabilities for the writing assessment.
-For more information, please visit the Learning Resource Center website or contact the Learning Resource Center at 410-225-2416, or via email at LRC@mica.edu.
+For more information, visit the Learning Resource Center website or contact the Learning Resource Center at 410-225-2416, or via email at LRC@mica.edu.
+Please request any accommodations you may need for the Writing Assessment no later than 8/23/16.

 Graduate International Students